What to Pack in Your Hospital Bag

 Once you've finalized your hospital bag checklist and have your hospital bag ready, keep it in an easily accessible place in your house, and tell your partner where it's kept.
 You're all set for the baby's arrival!

-The Crib is an online baby shop in Dubai, UAE that offers natural and inspiring products for babies and children.
+The Crib is an online baby shop in Dubai, UAE that offers the best baby products for babies and children that are natural, eco-friendly and inspiring.